Rapid growth of seed black holes during early bulge formation: Method

 In addition, star formation in the halo is modeled by assuming a conversion efficiency from gas into stars $\epsilon_\star$.
 In our fiducial case, we adopt $\epsilon_\star = 0.05$ \citep[e.g.,][]{Visbal_2015}, which is motivated by abundance matching and the observed UV luminosity function of galaxies at $z\simeq 6$ \citep{Bouwens_2015}.
 Note that the efficiency is calculated as the average value over time and scales in galaxies.
 Alternatively, we suppose that a star-formation episode with a high value of $\epsilon_\star$ lasts within a few Myrs in the nuclear region before SN explosions of massive stars begin to occur and regulate the star formation efficiency in the bulge.
 According to numerical simulations that study star cluster formation from a giant molecular cloud with a size of $10-100~\pc$, the star formation efficiency (SFE) becomes as high as $\epsilon_\star \ga 0.2-0.3$ when the initial gas surface density is higher than $\sim 10^3~\msun \pc^{-2}$ \citep{Fukushima_2020,Fukushima_2021}.
 Referring to those observational and theoretical studies, we assume $f_n=f_0 (1-\epsilon_\star)$, where $f_0=1$ and $\epsilon_\star =0.05$ (fiducial case) and $f_0=4$ and $\epsilon_\star =0.5$ (high SFE case).
 Following the definition of the star formation efficiency $\epsilon_\star$, the SFR is approximated as

 where $V_{\rm c}$ is the halo circular velocity.
 This SFR is used to estimate the emissivity of stellar irradiation (LW and X-rays) and to calculate the bulge growth in mass.
 Note that in most cases, the gas mass within $r\simeq r_{\rm c}$ for the given initial condition is lower than the total mass of newly forming stars\footnote{Although we do not consider the self-gravity of gas in our simulations, it would dominate the bulge gravity at the intermediate scale of $\sim O(10~\pc)$ only in the early stage of the bulge formation where $M_\star \la10^6~\msun$.
 In this case, however, radiative feedback associated with BH accretion blows the gas outward and then the gas self-gravity becomes less important eventually (see \S\ref{sec:Mb}).}.
-Therefore, our star-formation model implicitly assumes that the bulge growth is not led by in-situ star formation but efficient migration of stars formed at larger radii.
+Therefore, our star-formation model implicitly assumes that the bulge growth is not led by in-situ star formation but efficient migration of stars formed at larger radii with morphological evolution owing to stellar relaxation (see also Appendix \ref{sec:appA}).

 The initial velocity field is set to $(v_r, v_\theta, v_\phi) = (0,0,j_{\rm in}/R)$, where $R=r\sin \theta$ is the cylindrical radius.
 We assume that the initial specific angular momentum $j_{\rm in}(R)$ is proportional to the Keplerian velocity measured with the enclosed gas mass $\mathcal{M}$ within a distance of $R$.
 Namely, we adopt $j_{\rm in}(R) = j_0 \sqrt{G \mathcal{M} R}$ and set $j_0=0.3$.
 The model assumption is motivated by the fact that the dynamics of a collapsing gas obeys a self-similar solution and the rotational velocity in the accreting envelope where $\rho \propto r^{-2}$ is a good fraction of the Keplerian velocity in agreement with hydrodynamical simulations of collapsing gas in a DM halo \citep{Abel_2002,Yoshida_2008,IOT_2014}.